fudan-zvg/PARTNER/README.md

 # PARTNER

-This is a reproduced repo of PARTNERfor Polar-based 3D object detection.
+This is a reproduced repo of PARTNER for Polar-based 3D object detection.

 The code is mainly based on [det3d](https://github.com/poodarchu/det3d) and [polarstream](https://github.com/motional/polarstream).